Updated: May 2019

 Research in NAMMCO Member Countries

 Research carried out by Greenland has included the collection and analysis of samples for genetic studies, the application of satellite tags, and abundance surveys.
 The latter have provided important information on the size of the population of whales wintering off West Greenland, and the trends in abundance over time.
 Ten surveys have been carried out off West Greenland since 1981, and most recently in 2008 (Heide-Jørgensen and Acquarone 2002, Heide-Jørgensen et al. 2010, NAMMCO 2010).
-These surveys have covered an area from Disko Island in the north, south as far as Paamiut in some years, from short out to as far as 80km from the coast.
+These surveys have covered an area from Disko Island in the north, south as far as Paamiut in some years, and from close to the coastline out to as far as 80km offshore.
 The surveys have been conducted by aircraft, using experienced observers who record data using distance sampling techniques.
 The more recent surveys have also used video and still photography to record ice and environmental conditions, and to collect images of whales.

 Beluga whales are usually captured by isolating individuals or small groups and driving them slowly to shore using small boats.
 The whales are then immobilized on the beach using nets and ropes, and the tag is surgically attached to the dorsal ridge.
 The tags transmit for 2-3 months on average; communication with the tag is lost once it falls off the whale (Richard et al. 2001).